My review which was originally published at Wrong Kind of Green critical thinking collective.

 How can one representative’s position represent all Traditional Owners?

-Are not the Juru, Birri, and Jannga peoples worth mentioning?
+Are not the Juru, Birri, and Jangga peoples worth mentioning?

 Were they not also threatened with compulsory acquisition?